Kimberley, Nottinghamshire: Kimberley today

 On the south side of Kimberley lies Swingate, which has many different walking and cycling routes into the woods and surrounding countryside.

 The twin towns of Kimberley are Échirolles in France and Grugliasco in Italy.

-Kimberley Brewery was taken over by Greene King in 2006, another major brewer in a multimillion-pound deal which marked the end of the traditional Kimberley Ales as ale brewing ceased shortly afterwards and only a distribution centre remained there.

-The former Kimberley Brewery site has within its boundaries a geological Site of Special Scientific Interest (SSSI).
-It is listed under the title of "Kimberley Railway Cutting" as an important location for Permian Gymnosperm fossils.
-The Permian - Carboniferous unconformity can be found in the Kimberley Railway Cutting.
+The former Kimberley Brewery site has within its boundaries a geological Site of Special Scientific Interest (SSSI), listed under the title of "Kimberley Railway Cutting" as an important location for Permian Gymnosperm fossils.
+The Permian/Carboniferous unconformity is exposed in the cutting.

-Since 1974, Kimberley forms part of the borough of Broxtowe.
-From 1894 to 1974 it was part of Basford Rural District Council area.

-There has been speculation that the Nottingham Express Transit (NET) want to extend their tram line that currently terminates at Phoenix Park stop through Kimberley towards Giltbrook Retail Park.